Practicum Home » Budgeting and Finances » Praying About Church Finances is the Christ-like Thing to Do

 In a previous post we questioned how we are to know how to manage finances, particularly when income and expenses go over or under budget.
 If we truly want to live out God’s purposes, design, and commands for the Church, we need to know His heart in all matters.
 We need to take a Christ-like approach to all we do, including financial matters.
-Prayer is fundamental to that kind of approach.
+Praying about church finances is fundamental to that kind of approach.

 By praying not only in the budget process but also in managing finances we are …